Philip-Scott-UWTSD/MicroGuide-2/README.md

 The key project documents are available above.
 Click on the file name, then click "View Raw".
 This should download the document.

-HRA approval is here: https://www.hra.nhs.uk/planning-and-improving-research/application-summaries/research-summaries/microguide-2/
+Further information is here: https://bsac.org.uk/new-software-is-helps-hospital-prescribers-select-appropriate-antimicrobial-drug/ and HRA approval is here: https://www.hra.nhs.uk/planning-and-improving-research/application-summaries/research-summaries/microguide-2/